 Buying a home is tough in today's economy.
-An uncertain job market and cash required for a downpayment and closing costs can make it difficult for the average American family to realize the dream of home ownership.
-But one couple was able to purchase a home with the help of their side eBay business.
+An uncertain job market and the cash required for a downpayment and closing costs can make it difficult for the average American family to realize the dream of homeownership.
+But one couple was able to purchase a home with the help of their eBay side business.

 How the eBay Business Started

-Amanda Batzel is a married stay at home mom of a 4 year old boy, and had been reselling on eBay for about a year when she decided to start saving her eBay proceeds for something special.
+Amanda Batzel is a married stay-at-home mom of a four-year-old boy and had been reselling on eBay for about a year when she decided to start saving her eBay proceeds for something special.
 She didn't even have anything in mind, but wanted to put aside her profit for the future.
 She explained, "I decided in April 2017 that I was going to start saving all of my profits in a separate bank account, I just wasn’t sure what I was saving for!"
 She was wise to do that.

 Amanda originally started selling on another site called Mercari, expanded to Poshmark, and then finally started on eBay.
 Amanda admitted, "I tried eBay last because the fees scared me!"
-But she realized that eBay is the largest online platform and has the largest worldwide audience, so the potential for making money was the greatest and she need to tackle eBay.
+But she realized that eBay is the largest online platform and has the largest worldwide audience, so the potential for making money was the greatest and she needed to tackle eBay.
 If millions of other sellers can do it, she can, too!
-Check out this article that explains how to get started selling on eBay.

 What Amanda Sells

 eBay sellers reading success stories usually want to know what a successful seller has in their store.
 (It is all about watching someone who is doing it right and following their lead.)
-Amanda sells mostly women’s higher quality name brand clothing, but she will pick up men’s or children clothes and the occasional household item.
+Amanda sells mostly women’s higher-quality name brand clothing, but she will pick up men’s or children's clothes and the occasional household item.
 She loves shopping at different thrift stores including goodwill, Salvation Army, and her local consignment and thrift shops.
-When she was saving her home, she was selling between 85-100 items per month for an average profit of $1,200 a month.
+When she was saving for her home, she was selling between 85 and100 items per month for an average profit of $1,200 a month.

 - Lily Pulitzer